-Calls of four threatened owl species (Powerful Owl, Sooty Owl, Masked Owl and Barking Owl) were broadcast by loudspeaker in the area of each quadrat after dusk.
-Each species' call was played for a 2-3-minute period followed by quiet listening for approximately 10 minutes.
+Calls of four threatened owl species (Powerful Owl [Ninox strenua], Sooty Owl [Tyto tenebricosa], Masked Owl [Tyto novaehollandiae] and Barking Owl [Ninox connivens]) were broadcast by loudspeaker in the area of each quadrat after dusk.
+Each species' call was played for a 2 to 3 minute period followed by quiet listening for approximately 10 minutes.